MatthewMarinets/war3-ap-maps/doc/differences_from_vanilla.md

 * Muradin throwing the storm bolt in the gold mine cinematic is now faked

 ## Human 8
+* 1 starting mortar team replaced with an irregular
+* Mercenaries must now be unlocked with items
+* Mercenary camps, the goblin merchant, and the gobling laboratory now sell locations as items

 ## Human 9